ewanhowell5195/MinecraftTitleGenerator/README.md

 ### Compiling

-After making a subission of either a font, or a texture, it would be really helpful if you could compile it.
+After making a subission of either a font or a texture, it would be really helpful if you could compile it.
 If you dont understand how to do this, you can skip this step and I can do it for you.

 #### First time setup:
 1. Install [Node.js](https://nodejs.org/)